 Like most other states, Georgia considers a Blood Alcohol Content (BAC) of 0.08 to be operating under the influence.
 However, this only applies to non-commercial drivers over the age of 21.
 A person operating under a CDL may face DUI charges for a BAC in excess of 0.04, while a minor (under the age of 21) can receive a DUI for a BAC over 0.02.

 Because drinking and driving is against the law, it can often be easier to prove that the drunk driver was at fault in a car accident.
 Determining fault in a drunk driving accident is generally clear.
 Since drunk driving is against the law, a driver usually commits “negligence per se,” making it simpler for victims to collect compensation for their injuries.
-However, having an attorney is still essential, especially with regard to negotiating with insurance companies.
+However, having a Georgia car accident lawyer is still essential, especially with regard to negotiating with insurance companies.
 Many insurers will attempt to low ball a victim into an unfair settlement, even though they know that their policyholder was at-fault for a car accident.

 An attorney can negotiate with insurance companies on your behalf and ensure fair and full compensation for your material and intangible losses.
 Generally, a DUI claim involves payment for the following types of losses: